SmartDataProjects/dynamo-docs/installation.rst

    git clone https://github.com/SmartDataProjects/dynamo
    cd dynamo

-   # Do the configuration (described below)
+   # Before doing the install please go through configuration (described right below)

    ./install.sh

 Configuration
 .............

-Once the libraries are installed, start the service `dynamod` as the super-user.

 There are a few steps to follow before running the installation script:

 #.
 Copy `dynamo/dynamo.cfg.template` to `dynamo/dynamo.cfg` and edit the contents.
-Default configuration should work for most cases
+Default configuration should work for most cases.

    Installation target directories are configurable.
 With default settings, files are copied to

    - `/usr/local/dynamo`: For python libraries, daemon executables, standard applications, web templates, and a init script